boonyarit-iamsaard/fm-product-preview-card-component/README.md

 ### Useful resources

-- [[Scrimba] Build a space travel website by Kevin Powell](https://scrimba.com/learn/spacetravel) - This free resource helped me on how to approach CSS custom properties, utility classes ,and responsive layout with grid and flexbox.
+- [[Scrimba] Build a space travel website by Kevin Powell](https://scrimba.com/learn/spacetravel) - This free resource helped me on how to approach CSS custom properties, utility classes, and responsive layout with grid and flexbox.

 ## Author